Research-Institution-of-ICS/Tokyo2021/README.md

 # Citing

-You can cite:
+If you use our work, you can cite:
 <cite>
 Digital twin simulation and controllability of COVID-19 transmission dynamics amid and after Tokyo Olympic Games
 </cite>
-if you use our work.